arjan/persi/README.md

 To do list
 ----------
-* Transaction support
+* Create indices on tables
+* Define API for querying and retrieving logical rows
-* pgsql: Disconnect inactive worker connections
+* pgsql: Disconnect inactive worker connections, like Zotonic does
+* Transaction support (hard, because `emysql` doesnt support it)

 Naming
 ------
 The name, `persi` is an abbreviation of the word `persistence`.
 Because, after all, `persi`'s goal is to persist data.
 At the same time, it's the abbreviation of Robin van Persie's